 The battery is long-lasting (200 hours), and the two meat probes are heat-resistant up to 716 degrees.
 Bonus: It can be used with any grill—not just Weber brand.

-The best accessory depends on your needs, but for rotisserie cooking, we recommend the Weber 2290 Charcoal Kettle Rotisserie.
-For cooking grates, go with Craycort's modular cast iron model or the Weber 8835 Gourmet BBQ System, which is great for barbecuing.
+The best accessory depends on your needs, but for rotisserie cooking, we recommend the Weber 2290 Charcoal Kettle Rotisserie (view at Amazon), which has an electric motor to turn your food.
+For upgraded cooking grates, go with the Craycort Cast Iron Grates (view at Amazon), which are heavy-duty with a handy modular design.

 Why Trust The Spruce Eats?

 Derrick Riches, the author of this piece, is an expert in grilling and barbecue.
 He's co-written two books on the subject: The Rotisserie Grilling Cookbook and Kebabs: 75 Recipes for Grilling.